The Motocross of Nations has come a long way since the sport’s humble beginnings back in the 1920s.

-	In 2009 the event went back to Italy after an absence of 23 years, this time to a place called Franciacorta.
-The American team got the Trophy yet again, although they fell short of repeating their countrymen’s unbeatable performance of Maggiora in 1986.
+In 2009 the event came back to Italy after an absence of 23 years, this time in Franciacorta.
+The American Team got the Trophy again but failed in repeating their countrymen’s performance in 1986 at Maggiora.

 The trio made up of Ryan Dungey, Jake Weimer and Ivan Tedesco struggled against nations such as France, Belgium and Italy.
-Eventually USA won from France and Belgium while a crash by Italy’s top rider and multiple World Champion Antonio Cairoli in the third and deciding final race ended the team’s victory ambitions.
+Eventually USA won from France and Belgium while a crash by Italy’s top rider and multiple World Champion Antonio Cairoli in heat three ended the team’s victory ambitions.

-In 2010 the FIM Motocross of Nations was back in the USA and home riders obtained their 21st Chamberlain Trophy in Lakewood, Denver, Colorado, thanks to the performance of Ryan Dungey, Trey Canard and Andrew Short.
-The German trio, who were leading the standings after race two, thanks to the superb racing of youngster Ken Roczen and Max Nagl, eventually settled for third, just behind the Belgian runners-up.
+In 2010 the FIM Motocross of Nations was back in the USA and home riders obtained their 21st Chamberlain Trophy in Lakewood, Denver, thanks to the performance of Ryan Dungey, Trey Canard and Andrew Short.
+The German team, who was leading the standings after race two thanks to the superb racing of youngster Ken Roczen and Max Nagl, were finally third followed by the Belgian team.

 © Andy McGechan, www.BikesportNZ.com